elinorv21/RNA-Seq_workshop/README.md

 # RNA-Seq_workshop

+## Workshop Materials
+### rna-seq.pdf and revised:
+This is the slide deck from the workshop
+### Workshop_Manual.pdf:
+Workshop_Manual_Chapter1.pdf, etc: This is a manual to performing RNA-Seq data analysis and augments the slide deck.

 ## SLURM files
 ### mouse_star.sh:
 This slurm file runs the STAR software on a single fastq file (Trimmomatic output) to align reads to a reference genome.
 Output is a bam file.
 Bai files need to be produced separately.
 The genome index (index_star) needs to be produced separately.
 The reference genome (genome.fa) and annotation file (annotation.gtf) need to be downloaded.